 Introduction - Egyptian PharaohsAt the dawn of civilization Egypt emerged as the dominant power of the ancient world.
 Their leaders, who we call Pharaohs, were believed to be half-man and half-god.
 These rulers had great power and wealth as proven by the great tombs filled with gold that were made for them where it was believed they would spend their afterlife.
 They ruled Egypt for thousands of years.
-In this section of Ancient Egyptian Facts you will find interesting information and facts about the Pharaohs of ancient Egypt.
-Below we have a list of some general facts about these Egyptian kings followed by a list and short description of a few of the more famous pharaohs.
+In this section of Ancient Egyptian Facts you will find interesting information and lists of facts about the Pharaohs of ancient Egypt.
+Below we have a short description of a few of the more famous pharaohs.
+This information includes when they ruled and why they were famous.
 As with all the pages of this site the facts in this section are written for both adults and kids to understand and enjoy.

 Click here for a great selection of Amazon.com books about the ancient Egyptian Pharaohs.